Home

 We stop and visit the arcades, look for flattened pennies on the railroad track, get ice cream and just enjoy people watching.

-We usually go to the Weirs via the channel under the Governor's Island Bridge.
 It's a no wake zone, so you must go slow.
 The slowness gives you the opportunity to enjoy everything around you.

 Just past the bridge on the south side of Governor's Island, is a place to anchor and swim.
 When we're out family boating, we stop here a lot when it's hot.